 Across the U.S.-Mexico Borderlands, the extractive industries carved complex social and environmental changes that deeply affected the landscape and communities of the region.
 Private companies and governments collaborated to build new railroads to support mining and other commercial endeavors, while new groups of people arrived in search of work.
 Long-standing views of proper conduct within frontier society gave way to hegemonic ideas of what it meant to be a “good citizen.”
 These transformations were closely linked to the deployment of new time-saving technologies that mobilized capital resources on behalf of state and corporate agents.
 This essay offers brief reflections on the impact of technical infrastructures and industrialization on everyday life in northern Mexico and the U.S. southwest during the nineteenth and early twentieth centuries.
 Continue reading

 Hello Borderlands History Blog followers.
-As the summer comes to an end and the 2014/2015 academic year rapidly approaches (perhaps a bit too rapidly), we at the Borderlands History Blog have decided to create an interdisciplinary syllabus repository for courses on the U.S./Mexico, North American, and Global borderlands.
+As the the 2014/2015 academic year begins to pass us by, we at the Borderlands History Blog have decided to create an interdisciplinary syllabus repository for courses on the U.S./Mexico, North American, and Global borderlands.
 Our ultimate goal is to establish a space where academics and teachers of all levels can access the latest information on the reading and visual materials, sources, methods, and assessments their colleagues use to aid students’ understanding of these diverse regions.
 Along with submissions from the field of History, we also encourage those from areas such as Anthropology, Comparative Borderlands Studies, English, Ethnic Studies,Indigenous Studies, Latino/a Studies, Sociology, and Women’s and Gender Studies.
 Syllabi from fields not mentioned above are also encouraged!
-Please send your submissions as PDF attachments to Dr. Kendra Moore at Kendra.Moore@nau.edu and have a wonderful summer.
+Please send your submissions as PDF attachments to Dr. Kendra Moore at Kendra.Moore@nau.edu and have an excellent school year.